 We believe in energy independence.

-We believe in peace through strength, the biggest badass military on the face of this earth, and free and fair trade.
+We believe in peace through strength, the biggest badass military on the face of this earth and free and fair trade.

 Tell me what I'm missing.

-Because if if you say you are a conservative, then those are the things that I have pretty much supported my entire career, 33 years on radio.
+Because if you say you are a conservative, then those are the things that I have pretty much supported my entire career, 33 years on radio.

 I can now just break it down into less than a minute.

-And yeah, Peter, you're gonna have variations.
+And yeah, you're going to have variations.

 Reagan once said, if we agree 80% of the time, you're not my enemy.

-Um, but they're making it personal.
+But they're making it personal.

 Fine.